Get 25% OFF On Coursera Plus

 Udemy vs Coursera: Community

 Udemy provides many more courses than most other online education platforms globally.
 The number of learners on the platform resonates in proportion with this number of courses.
-But even after having such a widespread student community, it does not provide a proper forum for its learners.

 As important as providing the right kind of content at the right price may be, not having a proper community forum does not go unnoticed.
 Due to this, many students leave studying and working on their course halfway.